 When you buy something through one of the links on our site, we may earn an affiliate commission.

 If you're wondering how to delete an Amazon review, you're not alone.
 Unfortunately, for thousands of Amazon sellers, the number of bad reviews is increasing year over year.

 What was once a mild annoyance is now fair game for a blistering one-star review, accusing the seller and the product of being frauds.
 Storefronts are closing, products are returned, and the entire e-commerce sector is in danger of crashing.

-Okay, so maybe it's not that bad, but the basic premise is true, at least.
-More people are leaving negative reviews than ever before, forcing more sellers to wonder how to delete an Amazon review that they disagree with.
+Okay, maybe it's not that bad, but the basic premise is true.
+More people are leaving negative reviews on Amazon than ever before, forcing more sellers to wonder how to delete an Amazon review that they disagree with.

-(As a bit of good news, an overwhelming amount of reviews are still positive, so don't give up hope on humanity just yet).
+(As a bit of good news, an overwhelming number are still positive reviews, so don't give up hope on humanity just yet).